warownia1/slivka-blog/_posts/2022-06-21-python-plugins.md

 plugins.register("object-plugin", PluginClass())
 ```

-After the plugins are loaded, the main class may access the collection
+After the plugins are loaded, the main program may access the ``plugins``
-to retrieve registered components.
+collection to retrieve registered components.